-While many Google searches are seeking out nearby locations for a specific type of product or service, there are often times when you and your competitors will all be in close proximity to the searcher.
-In these cases, you can easily rank the highest by gaining the highest star rating from the most amount of people.
+While many Google searches are seeking out nearby locations for a specific type of product or service, you and your competitors will likely all be in close proximity to the searcher.
+Proximity is just one of many factors Google will use to display search results.
+In these cases, you can break the tie by ranking the highest in terms of ratings and reviews.

-Customer reviews aren’t the only factor in determining your rank, but they do play a huge role in telling Google about your relevance in the area.
+While customer reviews aren’t the only factor in determining your rank on a search page, they do play a huge role in telling Google about your relevance in the area.
 They not only impact traditional search results, but drive your ranking up when locals search by relevance and rating.

 4. Use keywords

-For example, when you are asked to create a short description for your business, try to fit in a few keywords that you want to rank for, while still making the introduction natural.
+When you are asked to create a short description for your business, try to fit in a few keywords that you want to rank for while still making the introduction natural.
 Do the same anywhere else you see fit, such as your “Categories” or “Labels” section.

 5. Create local search ads

-While Google Maps marketing can be a cost-free digital marketing effort, you can boost your online presence even further by using ads to drive potential customers to you.
-Rather than just getting organic results from your efforts, you can manually drive up your ranking in local search engine results with a bit of money spent.
+While Google Maps marketing can be a cost-free digital marketing effort, you can boost your online presence even more by using ads to drive potential customers to you.

-Google’s local search ads will boost your business listing to the very top of Google Maps search results whenever relevant—even if your company isn’t as relevant as your competitors—on mobile and desktop.
+Google’s local search ads can boost your business listing to the very top of Google Maps search results—even if your company isn’t as relevant as your competitors—on mobile and desktop.

 The search engine states that when companies use local search ads, they are guaranteed to receive more store visits, phone calls, and clicks in general.
-You will have to pay a varying cost per click, as this is a form of pay-per-click or PPC advertising, so it may be smart to test how effective this is for you before investing a ton in these ads.
+You will have to pay a varying cost per click, (as this is a form of pay-per-click or PPC advertising), so it may be smart to test how effective this is for you before investing in these ads.